vimode/Advent-Calendars-For-Developers/README.md

       <td>
 	  		<a href="https://www.htmhell.dev/adventcalendar/">HTMLHell</a>
 	  	</td>
-      <td>24 authors from all around the world share their knowledege about accessbility, performance, usability and security.</td>
+      <td>24 authors from all around the world share their knowledge about accessibility, performance, usability and security.</td>
       <td>1st Dec</td>
       <td>24th Dec</td>
       <td>